News Reporter

-Sierra Lyons is a freelance journalist covering race, education, politics, Christianity and their intersections.
-Her work has been featured in the Washington Post, New York Magazine, and the Huffington Post.
+Sierra is freelance journalist and the editorial fellow at The 74.
+She has an extensive portfolio of work focused on education, politics, race, Christianity and their intersections.
+Her work has been featured in Teen Vogue, Washington Post, New York Magazine and the Huffington Post among others.

 Posts By This Author